 Another option is to have accounts with different brokers since the four-trade limit is per account, not per person.
 While this option does allow you to day trade, having the headache of managing multiple accounts can be frustrating.

-Finally, you could consider trading in other markets, such as forex or options, which have different requirements.
+Finally, you could consider trading in other markets, such as forex or options, with different requirements.

-These options give you ways to effectively get around the PDT rules, but just because you can do something doesn’t mean you should do something.
-While having a certain amount of equity available does not guarantee you are a more capable trader, the SEC came up with these rules for a reason.
-Day trading can be risky, and regardless of how much capital you have available, if you are a novice trader, you should typically approach day trading with some level of restraint.
+These options give you ways to get around the PDT rules effectively, but just because you can do something doesn’t mean you should do something.
+While having a certain amount of equity available does not guarantee you are a more capable trader, the SEC came up with these rules.
+Day trading can be risky, and regardless of how much capital you have available, you should typically approach day trading with some level of restraint if you are a novice trader.

 Day trading is exciting, but it’s also complicated.
 The PDT rule is just one example of how trading without first conducting sufficient research may have negative consequences for you and your portfolio.